ni/niveristand-python/docs/restrictions.rst

 Tasks
 -----

-- Tasks with the same name are not allowed.
+- You cannot create more than one task with the same name.

     .. code-block:: python